Do you find it hassle that every time at the airport security checkpoint, you have to remove out your laptop from the backpack and place it in a bin?

-TSA officers will do the random check protocols where they have the rights to re-screen any bag or laptop regardless of the design of the bag.
+TSA officers will do the random check protocols where they have the right to re-screen any bag or laptop regardless of the design of the bag.

-Even though you use this designated laptop bag, the TSA officers reserve the right to ask you to remove out your laptop out of your bag for some reasons.
+Even though you use this designated laptop bag, the TSA officers reserve the right to ask you to remove out your laptop out of your bag for some reason.

 For example, if the X-ray view of your bag isn’t clear enough, or if an agent sees something in the X-ray that cannot be identified or raises suspicions.